-When you think about it, isn’t it amazing that we still work “the old-way” of clogging up the streets in the morning or fighting rush-hour traffic – both which increases most of our blood-pressure to the point of overload?
+When you think about it, isn’t it amazing that we still work “the old way” of clogging up the streets in the morning or fighting rush-hour traffic – both of which increase most of our blood pressure to the point of overload?

 Today’s technology affords most of us the opportunity to be even more successful in working from home.